denten-books/plain-text/4-format.md

 programmatic sign does not often figure in our theories of meaning making.
 Instead, we erroneously consign it to the ornamental "formatting" layer of document structure.
 We do so at our peril.
-Unlike passive traditional decorative elements like fleurons, hederas, and other dingbats, the programmatic sign actively molds text to context.
+Unlike passive traditional decorative elements like fleurons (❦ ), pilcrows (¶), and other dingbats (✇ ❖ ➿ ) the programmatic sign actively molds text to context.
 At the maximally blunt limit of its abilities, the formatting layer affects visibility.
-It can selectively render some words and sentences on the screen, while suppressing others, for example.
+For example, it can selectively render some words and sentences on the screen while suppressing others.

 Unlike figurative language, formatting codes and programming languages function in the imperative.
 They do not stand for action---they are action.
 More binding than J.L.
 Austin's "speech acts," control codes arrange and regulate.
 The difference between representation and control is one of brute force.
 It lies in the distinction between a restraining order and physical restraint.
 A restraining order *represents* the calling forth of codified power.
 Physical restraints, like the plastic handcuffs widely used in contemporary policing, *enact* the exercise of codified power.
 Like all violence they do not stand for anything.
 Stripped of references, resemblances, and designations, they are in themselves an arrangement and a